andresol/waterrower-a1-logger/README.md

 100 cm is 4.805 clicks.
 1 click is about 20.81 cm.

 Strok rate:
-Measure when the clicks are accelerating with a debounceing.
+Measure when the clicks are accelerating with a debouching.

 ## Testing
 One can use the parameter ?test=test to get a button that simulates a rowing session.